Bad Powers

 Con: You may decide where Slug's tokens are placed.

-SPORTSMAN [M:PR:B] Gives Opponent Second Chance Patrick Riley (Bad Powers)
+SPORTSMAN [M:WWW:B] Gives Opponent Second Chance Patrick Riley (Bad Powers)

 History: Burdened by a an overdeveloped sense of fair play, the Sportsmen always want to make sure that they earned every victory and no one can say they didn't give anyone a chance.
 Besides, it's more fun this way.